-AK Child & Family will seek reimbursement for services performed from all available resources, including private insurance companies, service recipients, and Medicaid, as the payer of last resort.
+AK Child & Family will seek reimbursement for services performed from all available resources, including private insurance companies, service recipients and Medicaid, as the payer of last resort.

 The parent or guardian is obligated to provide AK Child & Family with all private insurance and/or Medicaid information.
 AK Child & Family will seek reimbursement for services rendered based on the insurance information provided.
-In cases where youth are only covered by private insurance (no Medicaid coverage), the parent/guardian will be responsible for any deductible and coinsurance amounts and noncovered services.
+In cases where youth are only covered by private insurance (no Medicaid coverage), the parent or guardian will be responsible for any deductible and coinsurance amounts and non-covered services.

-In instances where the cost of necessary treatment creates a financial hardship, we encourage parents or guardians to apply for our sliding fee scale rates.
-If there are no available resources to cover the cost of necessary treatment, we encourage parents or guardians to apply for our Partnership in Treatment (PIT) fund (see Appendix E of this handbook).
-Additional information about the sliding fee scale or PIT fund can be obtained from the Director of Admissions.
+In instances where the cost of necessary treatment creates a financial hardship we encourage parents or guardians to apply for our sliding fee scale rates.
+If there are no available resources to cover the cost of necessary treatment, we encourage parents or guardians to apply for our Partnership in Treatment (PIT) fund.
+Additional information about the sliding fee scale or Partnership in Treatment Fund can be obtained from the Director of Admissions.